-When you’ve got kids, having time (and money) for travel can be quite a challenge.
-But family travel doesn’t have to be so elusive and difficult.
+When you've got kids, making time for travel and planning for travel can be quite a challenge.
+But family travel doesn't have to be so elusive and difficult.
 In fact, it can be a lot easier than you think.
 For us, even short trips to towns like Spokane, WA is a good opportunity for family travel.
 And we recently discovered that there are so many fun things to do in Spokane for families!

 This post was updated on August 30, 2020.

 This post may contain affiliate links.
 That means I may receive a small commission if you click on the link and purchase something.
 But don't worry, this will not result in any extra costs to you.

 Discovering fun things to do in Spokane

 I grew up in Spokane.
 And we go there quite often throughout the year to visit with my parents.
 But this time around, we decided to be tourists in my hometown.

 I've always thought Spokane was a great place to raise kids.
 Besides all the city parks in Spokane (there are over 100!), there are a handful of museums, community centers, and libraries for families to visit.
 And there are also plenty of options for hiking in Spokane, if your family loves the outdoors like we do.